Between Green And Blue

 The introduction to the magical world of composer David Helpling.
 Original percussion samples, textural electric guitar and distinct keyboard melodies with rhythmic orchestrations, are all tastefully combined to define this superb work that ranges from driving and energetic passages to ambient and sublime atmospheres.
-This highly acclaimed debut release was nominated for the 1997 “INDIE” album of the year.
+This highly acclaimed debut release was nominated for “INDIE” album of the year.

 Flawless.
 This CD will dazzle you.
 It's serene, moving and exciting.
 David Helpling has the ability to reach in and tap you emotionally.
 At times you will feel like you are passing through different levels of existence.
 Other times you will feel like you are in the jungle, a rain forest or on a mountain.
 This is potent music.
 Helpling creates sound and musical texture that paints pictures.
 Some of his subject matter is; "Stormchaser," "Alone At The Shore," "Loss Of Words," The Blue Sun," "Emeralds" and "End Of An Era."
 Helpling does an impressive job of combining vocal chants, tribal drums, modern keyboard rhythms and piano to take us to a listening paradise.
 I honestly don't think there are too many people who wouldn't enjoy Between Green and Blue.
 It's music that carries the flame of heritage and the emotional blood that we all have.
 Since I received this CD, it has been one of the CDs I listen to the most.- Terry Wickham, Fears Magazne